 FRUITS AND VEGETABLES:

-- Eat every day a rainbow of fruits and vegetables every day, especially leafy green veg.
+- Eat every day a rainbow of fruits and vegetables, especially leafy green veg.
 These should make up a big bulk of your diet as they are full of anti aging, anti cancer, and disease fighting phytonutrients, antioxidants, vitamins and minerals.

-- Take a shot of green powder every day as it really pushes your health to another level.
-My favorite is Dr. Schulze’s Super Food Powder as it is just the most awesome green powder I have tried and tested.
+- Take a shot of powerful green superfood powder every day as it really pushes your health to another level.
+If you can’t get enough greens down you then this is the perfect way to make up for it!

 HOW TO ADD THESE FOODS TO YOUR EVERYDAY DIET

-You can add frozen fruits straight into your smoothie for convenience: they will also give you that cold, frothy milkshake texture.
-Sliced frozen ripe banana works just great for this as it tastes like ice cream.
+You can add frozen fruits straight into your smoothie for convenience, plus they will also give you that cold, frothy milkshake texture.
+Sliced frozen really ripe banana works just great for this as it tastes like ice cream and is nice and sweet.

 - Smashed avocado, or sugar free peanut butter on sourdough or granary toast is the perfect low GI filling breakfast.

-- Having a low carbohydrate protein powder shake in the morning will help keep you full, AND keep your body in anabolic (fat burning) mode after fasting through the night.
-Good for burning fat and building muscle.
+- Having a low carbohydrate protein powder shake in the morning will help keep you full AND keep your body in fat burning mode after fasting through the night.
+It’s also a great idea to do this if you want to burn fat and build muscle.

 LUNCHES AND DINNERS: